Uncovering Your Signature Style: The 7-Day Challenge

 For example:

 Once you've named your vibe, go back to your closet.
 Do other pieces align with it?
-If not, you’ve just identified why you skip over them.
+If they don’t, you’ve identified why you skip over them.

 This isn’t about minimalism—it’s about clarity.
 When you know your core five, you start dressing with direction.
-You start curating, not just collecting.
+You begin curating, not just collecting.

 "What songs, albums, or moods would play during your getting-ready montage?"

-Are you all Stevie Nicks in a linen haze, twirling barefoot with windchimes in the background?
-Or are you walking tall with the precision of a Hans Zimmer score, all structured lines and cinematic power?
+Are you all Stevie Nicks in a linen haze, twirling barefoot?
+Or do you walk tall, exuding the precision of a Hans Zimmer score with structured lines?

-We all gravitate toward certain genres for a reason.
-Whether it’s the raw poetry of acoustic folk, the bold confidence of pop, the moody tension of lo-fi beats, or the elegance of classical strings—there’s something in that sound that feels like home to you.
+We gravitate toward certain genres for a reason.
+Whether it’s the raw poetry of acoustic folk, the boldness of pop, or the elegance of classical strings—there’s a sound that feels like home to you.
 Think of your favorite music as a compass.
-It reveals your energy, your pace, your mood, even the kind of presence you want to bring into a room.
+It reveals your energy, pace, and the presence you want to bring into a room.

 DAY 3: What Your Childhood Closet Reveals...

 "What did 8-year-old you love to wear?
-What textures, colors, or pieces made you feel invincible?"
+What textures or colors made you feel invincible?"

-Was it a glittery tutu you insisted on pairing with rain boots, a superhero cape you wore to the grocery store, a hoodie three sizes too big because it felt like armor, or maybe it was a pair of red sneakers that made you feel like you could fly.
-(Spoiler: you probably did.)
+Was it a glittery tutu paired with rain boots?
+A superhero cape you wore to the grocery store?
+A hoodie three sizes too big that felt like armor?
+Or perhaps, a pair of red sneakers that made you feel like you could fly.

-You’re not trying to dress like a kid again—but reconnecting with your uninhibited taste before filters kicked in gives you real style clues.
-Try This:
+Kids don’t dress to impress—they dress to feel.
+Reconnecting with your uninhibited taste gives you real style clues.

-Write down what textures, colors, or items made you feel free?
+Write down what textures and colors made you feel free.

 Find the grown-up version: